justinmuskopf/windows_background_changer/README.md

-# windows_background_changer
+# Windows Background Chagner
-A python module that changes the current desktop background on Windows to a provided image.
+A simple python module that changes the current desktop background on Windows to a provided image.

+## Requirements
+* Python (2.7 or 3.x)

+## Usage
+Running the script independently requires that you provide the image to the script via a commandline argument as so:
+  `python windows_background_changer /my/path/to/image`

+    Using the class within code is even more simple.
+A default program might look like this:
+    ```py
+    from windows_background_changer import WindowsBackgroundChanger

+    WindowsBackgroundChanger.change_background(/my/path/to/image)
+    ```

+    And that's all!

+    python module that changes the current desktop background on Windows to a provided image.